 The seasonal flu is a very common respiratory infection, affecting the airways and lungs.
-It's estimated that about 10% to 25% of Canadians get the flu every year.
+It's estimated that about 12,000 Canadians are hospitalized with the flu every year.
 Most people who get the flu will recover with within a week to 10 days.

 However, some people may be at risk of flu complications and more serious illness.
 This group is also more likely to be hospitalized.
 At-risk people include children under 5 years old, pregnant women, people with medical conditions, and people who are older than 65 years.

 Use our tool, "Are you at risk of flu complications?" to find out if you are at increased risk of complications from the flu.
-If you are at increased risk and you experience flu-like symptoms, you should see your doctor as soon as possible.
+If you are at increased risk and you experience flu-like symptoms or if you experience a severe infection, you should see your doctor as soon as possible.
 Your doctor may recommend antiviral treatment, which can reduce the risk of complications, reduce symptoms, and shorten the length of illness if taken within the 48 hours of the start of your symptoms.

-Antiviral treatment is usually recommended for people who are at risk of flu complications, for children, and for people who are experiencing severe illness (people who have more severe symptoms, such as difficulty breathing or shortness of breath, high fever lasting more than 3 days, chest pain, bloody or coloured spit, sudden dizziness or confusion, bluish or greyish skin colour, severe vomiting, or vomiting that won't go away).
+Antiviral treatment is usually recommended for people who are at risk of flu complications, for seniors, and for people who are experiencing severe illness.
+Signs of severe illness that require immediate medical attention include difficulty breathing or shortness of breath, dizziness or confusion, or bluish or greyish skin colour.
 Antivirals are medications used to treat the flu, but they don't make you immune to the virus.
 The flu virus infects cells of the lungs and airways.
 Antiviral medications work by preventing the flu virus from spreading to healthy cells throughout your body.

 Antivirals can be helpful for people at risk of flu complications because they can shorten the duration of the flu and reduce symptoms if they are taken within 2 days of the start of flu symptoms.
-Studies show that in otherwise healthy people, taking antivirals can shorten the length of the illness by up to 1.5 days; in the at-risk group, up to 2.5 days.
-Taking antivirals will reduce the risk of flu-related complications in all people including the at-risk group.
+Studies show that in otherwise healthy people, taking antivirals can shorten the length of the illness by up to 1 day.
+Taking antivirals will reduce the risk of flu-related complications in all people.

 Other flu management options do not target the flu virus specifically.
 They treat symptoms of the flu and help prevent the spread of flu.
 They include: